celestiaorg/networks/README.md

 From an implementation perspective, Bridge Nodes run two separate processes:

 1. Celestia App (with a Celestia Core) [see repo](https://github.com/celestiaorg/celestia-app)
     - **Celestia app** is the state machine where the application and the proof-of-stake logic is run.
-Celestia App is built on Cosmos SDK and also encompasses Celestia Core.
+    > Celestia App is built on [Cosmos SDK](https://docs.cosmos.network/) and also encompasses **Celestia Core**.
     - **Celestia Core** is the state interaction, consensus and block production layer.
-It is built on Tendermint Core, modified to store (1) invalid transactions and (2) data roots of erasure coded blocks, among other changes. see ADR.
+    > Celestia Core is built on [Tendermint Core](https://docs.tendermint.com/), modified to store (1) invalid transactions and (2) data roots of erasure coded blocks, among other changes. see ADR.
 2. Celestia Node [see repo](https://github.com/celestiaorg/celestia-node)
-    - **Celestia Node** augments the above with a separate p2p network that mainly exists to serve data availability sampling requests.
+    - **Celestia Node** augments the above with a separate libp2p network that serves data availability sampling requests.
 The team sometimes refer to this as the "halo" network.

 **Installation**
 - [Bridge Node Setup Guide](/celestia-bridge-node.md)